loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 (custom) sequence actions to modify the behavior when the corresponding controller method is invoked via REST, compared to behavior observed when the controller method is invoked directly via JavaScript/TypeScript API.
-For example, if your endpoint returns different response to regular users and to admin users, then you should have two tests: one test for each user role.
+For example, if your endpoint returns different responses to regular users and to admin users, then you should two tests (one test for each user role).

 Here is an example of an acceptance test: